eusonlito/jquery.applink/README.md

 This action will try to open the Twitter mobile app, and if is not available, it will open the default share modal at browser.

-You have a extended schemes list available at http://wiki.akosma.com/IPhone_URL_Schemes
+You have a extended schemes list available at http://wiki.akosma.com/IPhone_URL_Schemes and http://handleopenurl.com/scheme

 To enable the plugin: